How Do Umbrella Policies Extend and Broaden Underlying Policies?

 Further Reading

-Businesses and wage earners need an "umbrella policy" also called an "excess liability policy".
-These policies kick in when your personal or your business liability policy limits max out.
-First, let's look at excess commercial liability in...
+Businesses and wage earners need an umbrella policy, also called an excess liability policy.
+These policies kick in when your primary personal or business liability policy limits are exhausted.
+First, let’s look at excess commercial liability insur...